taw00/manuscript-css/README.md

 **Word (.docx) Templates**

+*(Note, DO NOT USE WORD 365 ONLINE!
+It cannot manage saved styles correctly.)*

 I have included MS Word-compatible templates in this repository (`templates/word-templates`).
 Copy the appropriate template into a working folder, rename it to your story, and copy-and-paste from your generated PDF